-The design should be driven by what you want to gain, what you can achieve and what you are willing to give up.
-The first thing to consider is the height as once you add floor joists and insulated the rafters the height soon starts to disappear.
-We recommend that you have a minimum of 2.4 Meters (8 foot) from the top of the ceiling joist to underside of the rafters.
-You will need 2M clearance over the new stair case and a 30 min fire protected, smoke sealed route of escape.
-The new flight of stairs will take room from the ascending floor and need to land in the roof without encroaching too much of the usable floor space.
+The first item to consider is the starting height, as once you add floor joists and have insulated the rafters, it soon starts to disappear.
+We recommend that you have a minimum of 2.4 Metres (8 foot) from the top of the ceiling joist to underside of the rafters.
+You will need 2 Metre clearance over the new staircase and a 30 minute fire protected, smoke sealed route of escape.
+The new flight of stairs will take room from the ascending floor and will need to land in the roof without encroaching too much of the usable floor space.

-Diminishing headroom can be a nice feature, but you need to assess where you want to stand.
-Of you are having a dormer there are different style to consider, the box type dormer will add a lot of usable space but can look out of place on the roof.
-Small gable and sled mono pitch roofs will better in a tiled roof but don’t always give you lot more room.
-If you have a hipped roof you may consider building up a gable this will give you the max height full width of the house.
-There are a lot glazing options to consider too, apart from the standard velux type, then adding depth can give more light and a better outlook.
+Diminishing headroom can be a nice feature, but you need to assess where you want to stand whilst using the space.
+If you are having a dormer there are different styles to consider, the box type dormer will add a lot of usable space but can look out of place on the roof.
+Small gable and sled mono pitch roofs will fit better in a tiled roof but don’t always give you lot more room.
+If you have a hipped roof you may consider building up a gable this will give you the maximum height over the full width of the house.
+There are a lot of glazing options to consider too, apart from the standard Velux type, adding depth can give more light and a better outlook.

-When planning is required the roof will need to fit in with the street, if all the houses have the same ridge height you will not be able to rasie yours.
-If the street does not have any dormers to the front, adding them would be considering in congruous and alien.
-Clear glazing can only be put in when 7meters from the boundary so typically you can only look out the front and rear.
+When planning is required, the roof will need to fit in with the street, for example if all the houses have the same ridge height you will not be able to raise yours.
+If the street does not have any dormers to the front, adding them would be considered out of place.
+Furthermore, clear glazing can only be put 7 meters from the boundary so typically you can only look out the front and rear.

 A loft conversion for your house is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:

-A volume allowance of 40 cubic metres additional roof space for terraced houses
+- A volume allowance of 40 cubic metres additional roof space for terraced houses.

-A volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses
+- A volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses.

-No extension beyond the plane of the existing roof slope of the principal elevation that fronts the highway
+- No extension beyond the plane of the existing roof slope of the principal elevation that fronts the highway.

-No extension to be higher than the highest part of the roof
+- No extension to be higher than the highest part of the roof.

-Materials to be similar in appearance to the existing house
+- Materials to be similar in appearance to the existing house.

-No verandas, balconies or raised platforms
+- No verandas, balconies or raised platforms.

-Side-facing windows to be obscure-glazed; any opening to be 1.7m above the floor
+- Side-facing windows to be obscure-glazed; any opening to be 1.7m above the floor.

-Roof extensions not to be permitted development in designated areas**
+- Roof extensions not to be permitted development in designated areas**

-Roof extensions, apart from hip to gable ones, to be set back, as far as practicable, at least 20cm from the original eaves
+- Roof extensions, apart from hip to gable ones, to be set back, as far as practicable, at least 20cm from the original eaves.

-The roof enlargement cannot overhang the outer face of the wall of the original house.
+- The roof enlargement cannot overhang the outer face of the wall of the original house.

-When changing the roof structure you will always need building regulations or your house insurance will be void.
-You can do a cheap box out but it will make it very difficult when it comes to selling your property, not to mention unsafe.
-To adhere to the building regulations you will need the input from an engineer, the new floor and roof will bare weight onto steel which needs calculating.
+When changing the roof structure, you will always need building regulations, or your house insurance will be void.
+You can do a cheap box out, but it will make it very difficult when it comes to selling your property, not to mention unsafe.
+To adhere to the building regulations, you will need the input from an engineer, the new floor and roof will bare weight onto steel which needs calculating.

-We have extensive on site knowledge and work closely so we will always advise where we think areas need exploring or issues may arise.
-We advise that you use our drawings in line with the quotation and any additional information we don’t provide such as plumbing and electrics is agreed in detail before the first fix goes in. it will be costly changing thing once the initial preparation has been built.
-We offer help throughout for both you and the builder, we will come to site if help is required.
+We have extensive on-site knowledge and work closely with you and we will always advise where we think areas need exploring or issues may arise.
+We advise that you use our drawings in line with the quotation and any additional information we don’t provide such as plumbing and electrics is agreed in detail before the first fix goes in.
+It will be costly changing things once the initial preparation has been built.
+We offer help throughout for both you and the builder and will come to site if help is required.